Frequently bought together

 The easiest place to grow an espalier apple tree is against a wall or fence.
 We recommend that this is at least 180cm tall and wide.
 Choose a sheltered spot where your tree will get at least 6 hours of sunlight daily in spring and summer.
 If you’re planning to plant more than one tree, space them 3.75-6m apart, checking the requirements for that particular variety of tree.

-If you’re training an espalier on wires, you’ll need to make a fence with at least two levels of strong wires to tie in the growing branches.
-The wires are usually spaced 35-45cm apart, with the first tier 75cm from the soil.
+If you’re training an espalier on wires, you’ll need to make a fence (or at least use two freestanding wooden posts) with a couple of levels of strong wires (at the very minimum) to tie in the branches as they grow.
+The wires are usually spaced 35-45cm apart, with the first tier being set 50-75cm from the soil.

-Since espalier training results in tastier fruit, we recommend using a dessert apple variety to get the full benefit of the improved flavour.
+When planting more than one, however, you can mix the varieties and they will pollinate each other (provided they’re in the appropriate pollination groups).
+Since espalier training results in tastier fruit, we suggest using a dessert apple variety to get the full benefit of the improved flavour.

-It’s best to start with a bare root tree, but potted is fine.
-If you’re using bare root, this can be planted at any time from November to March, but potted trees can be planted at any time.
-The easiest time to start training an apple tree is in early spring before it has put on too much foliage or formed blossom.
+It’s best to start with a bare root tree as they’ve generally had minimal pruning at the time of purchase, but a potted tree is also fine.
+If you’re using a bare root tree, then this can be planted at any time from November to March while the tree is dormant, while potted trees can be planted at any time.
+The easiest time to start training an apple tree is in early spring, before it’s put on too much foliage or formed any blossoms.

 Step 1: Dig a hole 15cm away from the fence, large enough to cover all the roots.